Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 Error LED Sources
 -----------------

-* so long as undervoltage
+The red LED is enabled so long as the input voltage is below the user configureable minimum voltage.

 .. _stepper_brick_programming_interfaces: